stencila/website/src/community/beta-testing.md

 * You get an experience as a software tester and learn how to report issues using Git Hub (which is commonly used among open source projects).
 * You become a part of the [Stencila community](index.html), which we aim to be inclusive and diverse, helping everyone who wants to join open source movement.
 And we hope you will stay with us!
-* We do not have means to pay you for being a Stencila Beta Tester, but we can offer you [Stencila stickers](blog/2018-05-stickers)!